|

 meets the critical needs for business and executive coaches to be

-trained and mentored in the use of the vital coaching models,
+trained and mentored in the use of validated, cutting-edge

-able to be re-branded by the course graduate for use in their own
+can be re-branded by a course graduate for use in their own

 More >....